FlashTech-dev/Dota/README.md

 ## Want to do something more creative with the code?
 <br/>
-:point_right: Just clone /download the repository and open Index.html in your IDE
+:point_right: Clone /download the repository and open Index.html in your IDE
 <br/>
 :point_right: Change the style of the website from CSS folder
 <br/>